Interclub Councils and Associations

 Oregon Skating Council

-Serving six member clubs: Carousel FSC in Beaverton, Ore.; Eugene FSC in Eugene, Ore.; Portland ISC in Vancouver, Wash.; Sherwood FSC in Sherwood, Ore.; SC of Oregon in Portland, Ore.; and Southern Oregon FSC in Medford, Ore.
+Serving five member clubs: Eugene FSC in Eugene, Ore.; Portland ISC in Lloyd Center, Ore.; Sherwood FSC in Sherwood, Ore.; SC of Oregon in Beaverton, Ore.; and Southern Oregon FSC in Medford, Ore.

 The Oregon Skating Council (OSC) performs its mission by: